fracta7/crafter/README.md

 ## Contact

-If you wish to contact me my Email: `fracta7@gmail.com`
+If you wish to contact me, my Email: `fracta7@gmail.com`